Skip to main content

 Prepare to File for Financial Aid

-Whether you are planning to enter college for the first time next fall or are returning for another term, securing financial aid means filing your Free Application for Financial Aid (FAFSA).
+Whether you are planning to enter college for the first time next fall or are returning for another term, securing financial aid means filing your Free Application for Federal Student Aid (FAFSA).
 Your school uses this form to determine your eligibility for scholarships, grants, work-study and federal and institutional loans.

-The FAFSA requires your and your parents’ or guardians’ financial information.
+The FAFSA requires your, your spouse's (if applicable), and your parents' or guardians' financial information.
 Families often dread the process as much as tax preparation, but with a little work beforehand, you can breeze through the online form in less than an hour.

 Filing Dates

 Generally, you should file your FAFSA as early as possible.
-The FAFSA becomes available on October 1 each year for the following academic year.
+The FAFSA becomes available in the fall each year for the following academic year.

 Find current federal and state deadlines at the Federal Student Aid website.